INDEX

 This table does not represent all the skills possessed by the Directors and Corporate Auditors.
 For each officer, it maps four fields in which the Company expects each of them to contribute to discussion at the Board of Directors meetings, in light of each of their specific knowledge, experience, etc.

-Corporate managementExperience as a Representative Director or as a Director of a listed company.Management experience is required for sustained growth and development during changes in the business environment.
+| Corporate management | Experience as a Representative Director or as a Director of a listed company. | Management experience is required for sustained growth and development during changes in the business environment. |

-Global businessAn overseas posting or knowledge, experience and skill in supporting and managing an overseas business.The Company has established overseas offices and invests in overseas companies, thus this skill is required to formulate the future growth strategy and execute appropriate management supervision.
+| Global business | An overseas posting or knowledge, experience and skill in supporting and managing an overseas business. | The Company has established overseas offices and invests in overseas companies, thus this skill is required to formulate the future growth strategy and execute appropriate management supervision. |

-Understanding of business and industry (SaaS Fintech)Knowledge and experience of the SaaS and Fintech industries.The Company manages businesses in the SaaS and Fintech field, so this skill is required to formulate a sustained growth strategy and understand the business environment.
+| Understanding of business and industry (IT/Fintech) | IT or FinTech Knowledge and experience of the SaaS and Fintech industries. | The Company manages businesses in the IT or Fintech field, so this skill is required to formulate a sustained growth strategy and understand the business environment. |

-Investment/ M&AKnowledge, experience and skills in investment and M&A.The Company has enjoyed non-organic growth due to Knowledge, experience and skills in M&A and investment activities.
-This skill is required for investment and M&A. sound investment activities without a drop in the pace of future growth.
+| Investment/ M&A | Knowledge, experience and skills in investment and M&A. | The Company has achieved non-organic growth through its M&A and investment activities.
+This skill is required to continue conducting sound investment activities without slowing the pace of future growth. |

-Finance/ AccountingKnowledge, experience and skills in finance and accounting.Together with undertaking accurate financial reporting, the Company needs to continuously undertake investment Knowledge, experience and skills in activities (not limited to investment in M&A and business finance and accounting. companies, but including investment in existing businesses) to build a solid financial base and for future sustained growth, thus how and when to procure funds for such purpose are important.
+| Finance/ Accounting | Knowledge, experience and skills in finance and accounting. | In addition to ensuring accurate financial reporting, the Company needs to continuously undertake investment activities (including not only M&A and business acquisitions but also investments in existing businesses) to build a solid financial base and achieve future sustained growth.
+Therefore, how and when to procure funds for such purposes is of critical importance. |

-TechnologyKnowledge, experience, and skills in technology.The speed of innovation and change in customer needs in Knowledge, experience, and skills in internet-related markets is rapid, thus the Company continuously needs to understand and respond to the latest technological trends and changes in the environment.
+| Technology/ AI | Knowledge, experience, and skills in technology and AI. | The speed of innovation and change in customer needs in Knowledge, experience, and skills in internet-related markets is rapid, thus the Company continuously needs to understand and respond to the latest technological trends and changes in the environment.
+In addition, AI is expected to have a major influence on the Company’s business models. |

-Human resources developmentKnowledge, experience, and skills in human resources development.To realize its Mission and Vision, the Company has focused on the development of its business and organization, together with the growth of its members.
-The Company believes that talent development is critical.
+| Human resources development | Knowledge, experience, and skills in human resources development. | To realize its Mission and Vision, the Company has focused on the development of its business and organization, together with the growth of its members.
+The Company believes that talent development is critical. |

-Legal affairs/ Compliance/ Risk managementKnowledge, experience and skills in legal affairs, compliance, and risk management.In order to pursue sustainable enhancement of corporate value in the IT industry, where the operating environment is subject to constant change, the Company needs to implement a compliance structure based on sound ethics.
-The Company also requires appropriate risk management for sound growth.
+| Legal affairs/ Compliance/ Risk management | Knowledge, experience and skills in legal affairs, compliance, and risk management. | In order to pursue sustainable enhancement of corporate value in the IT industry, where the operating environment is subject to constant change, the Company needs to implement a compliance structure based on sound ethics.
+The Company also requires appropriate risk management for sound growth. |

-Sustainability/ ESGKnowledge, experience, and skills on non-financial matters that support corporate sustainability such as the environment, social and governance issues.The Company aims to realize a society that is sustainable for individuals and businesses and to steadily increase corporate value by facing the universal and expansive financial issues and eliminating financial issues and concerns from the world.
+| Sustainability | Knowledge, experience, and skills on non-financial matters that support corporate sustainability such as the environment, social and governance issues. | The Company aims to realize a society that is sustainable for individuals and businesses and to steadily increase corporate value by facing the universal and expansive financial issues and eliminating financial issues and concerns from the world. |

 Officer Compensation